Charley Lau: As a hitting coach

 Hall of Fame third baseman Brett is likely Lau's most famous student.
 Brett said of Lau "'Charlie (Lau) made me a hitter.
 My rookie year I was hitting around .200 when he started working with me.
 All of a sudden, I started to hit.'"
 In his 21-year career, Brett had over 3,000 hits, 300 home runs and a .305 lifetime batting average.
 He led the American League in hitting in 1976, 1980, and 1990, including a .390 batting average in 1980, the highest batting average in a season since 1941, and 121 points over the league average .269.
 He hit over .300 11 times in his career.

-He spent three seasons (1979–1981) with the New York Yankees, reunited with Piniella.
+Lau spent three seasons (1979–1981) with the New York Yankees, reunited with Piniella.
 One of the players he tutored was future Hall of Fame outfielder Reggie Jackson, who had one of his best hitting years in 1980.
 In 1980, Jackson led the American League in home runs (41, second highest in his career), had 111 RBI, and for the only time in his career had a .300 batting average.
 In 1979, Jackson hit .297 for the Yankees, second highest in his career.
 Years earlier, when Jackson was 18-years old, he was playing for a local semi-pro team in Baltimore sponsored by the Orioles, the Orioles brought him in for a workout.
 Lau was one of the Orioles present watching Jackson bat, and when told Jackson was a freshman college student and not even in the Orioles farm system, Lau told team executives they had better lock the gates and sign Jackson.